 Now just go through the settings, and proceed to save the field type.

-Paste Link of Video in the Video Field
+Paste Link to Video in the Video Field

 You are all set to embed the video in the post.
 Simply create a new post or edit one you have already created.
 Scroll down and you will notice a new field type available now.